ctjhoa/rust-learning/README.md

 *Do you need to be convinced that Rust is worth learning?* Let us show you the [True Nature of the Force](https://brson.github.io/fireflowers/)

-The main documentation is always the best beginning, so if you haven't read yet, start by reading [Rust docs](https://www.rust-lang.org/en-US/documentation.html).
-You also have ebook versions of the doc [here](http://killercup.github.io/trpl-ebook/) and [here](https://github.com/lise-henry/books/).
+The main documentation is always the best beginning, so if you haven't read yet, start by reading the [Rust docs](https://www.rust-lang.org/en-US/documentation.html).
+You can also have ebook versions of the doc [here](http://killercup.github.io/trpl-ebook/) and [here](https://github.com/lise-henry/books/).

-### Tags meanings
+### Tag meanings

 * :star: Something made by a rust team member.
 * :end: Concepts are still useful but code could not compile.